Explorer hole can crash PCs and compromise systems

 The bug affects particular versions of IOS, only affects those using RADIUS, and only affects those with a particular configuration setting - the fallback method must be set to "none".
 Cisco specifies which versions are vulnerable, and makes patches available, in an advisory on its website.

-The company says workarounds are also possible to make the bug less dangerous.
+The company said workarounds are also possible to make the bug less dangerous.